bnb-chain/bnb-chain.github.io/docs/getting-started.md

 ## How to Buy BNB Tokens
 As all fees on BNB Chain are paid in BNB, therefore, in order to interact with the BNB Chain network you will need to have some BNB tokens.
 - BNB tokens can also be received for usage on testnet through the [testnet faucet](https://testnet.binance.org/faucet-smart).
 - The BNB tokens for usage on mainnet are available for purchase on multiple leading exchanges and wallets as explained [here](#wallet).
-You can also refer [here][wallets/wallet-tutorial-overview] for tutorials on how to use different wallets for use with BNB Chain to send/receive/purchase BNB Tokens.
+You can also refer [here](wallets/wallet-tutorial-overview) for tutorials on how to use different wallets for use with BNB Chain to send/receive/purchase BNB Tokens.

 ## Chain Explorer
 Chain Explorer provides a portal to explore blocks and transaction details.
-On [Beacon Chain Explorer](https://explorer.binance.org/) and [BNB Smart Chain Explorer](https://bscscan.com/), you can also check different asset types, the distribution of their ownerships, and owners' transactions.
+On [BNB Chain Explorer](https://explorer.bnbchain.org/) and [BscScan](https://bscscan.com/), you can also check different asset types, the distribution of their ownerships, and owners' transactions.

 ## REST API
 There are [Accelerated Nodes](beaconchain/develop/node/nodetypes.md) which provide advanced API services for the public.
-Here is a list of all the Rest API information Accelerated Node provides: [paths](api-reference/dex-api/paths.md).
+Here is a list of all the Rest API information Accelerated Node provides: [paths](beaconchain/develop/api-reference/dex-api/paths).
 For information regarding RPC Endpoints for BSC, refer [here](rpc.md).

 ### Node RPC
 There are data seed nodes in the network which allow users to perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
 If you run a full node by yourself, you can also use those RPC functions.
-Here is a list of all the Node RPC services it provides: for Beacon Chain refer [here](api-reference/node-rpc.md) and for BNB Smart Chain refer [here](rpc.md).
+Here is a list of all the Node RPC services it provides: for Beacon Chain refer [here](beaconchain/develop/api-reference/node-rpc.md) and for BNB Smart Chain refer [here](rpc.md).

 ## Advanced Ways To Use BNB Chain
 ### Run your own full node